 If you have any queries regarding the HCPC registration process or working in the UK as a foreign-trained physio, don't hesitate to email us at email@example.com or send us a line on messenger via the button below.

 About the author

 Lara is a Spanish physiotherapist who has been working in the UK for the past 3 years.
-She's been able to learn from a wide range of physio specialties having worked as a rotational physiotherapist over here; however it hasn't always been easy finding her way and adjusting to the UK system.
-Since going through the process, she's helped other foreign-trained physios to do so; firstly through her own blog, and now as a QP blogger!
+Having worked as a rotational physiotherapist over here, she's now got experience in a wide range of specialities and works as a band 6 physiotherapist.
+However, it hasn't always been easy finding her way and adjusting to the UK system.
+She's since been sharing her experience and helping other foreign-trained physios to come and settle here; firstly through her own blog, and now as part of the QP team!